-The maximum permissible vertical coupling load (vehicles with engine Z 12 XEP: 45 kg, other versions: 55 kg) is specified on the towing equipment identification plate and in the vehicle documents.
+The maximum permissible vertical coupling load (vehicles with 1.2 engine: 45 kg, other engines: 55 kg) is specified on the towing equipment identification plate and in the vehicle documents.
 Always aim for the maximum load, especially in the case of heavy trailers.
 The vertical coupling load should never fall below 25 kg.